HC123abc/Exploring-APIs/README.md

 Main page:

 - The application will have a straightforward graphical user interface (GUI).
 It will show two prominent buttons: one for generating a random recipe and another for accessing their saved favorites.
-The favorite recipes will be neatly categorized into breakfast, lunch, and dinner sections for easy navigation.
+The favorite recipes will be categorized into breakfast, lunch, and dinner sections for easy navigation.
+- Other buttons includes Shopping which will send the user to a page where we organize and compare prices of ingredients of 4 (many more) supermarkets.
 - There will be a daily calorie count: calorie intake (information from the recipe generated)\ total daily calories

 Generating recipe page:

 - Upon clicking the "Generate Recipe" button, the application will retrieve the current time from the user's device using a relevant Java package (have to research this).
 This information will help in distinguishing for breakfast, lunch, or dinner.
-The application will then make an API call to either ChatGPT or Google or Cohere to fetch a recipe.
-The retrieved recipe will be accompanied by a concise description of the dish, calories, and hopefully, an image for visual reference (if this is easy to do).
+The application will then make an API call to either ChatGPT or a website with recipes to fetch a recipe.
+Then retrieved recipe will be shown to the user by a concise description of the dish, calories, and hopefully, an image for visual reference (if this is easy to do).
 - Users will have the choice to either proceed with cooking the suggested recipe by clicking the "Cook This" button, or they can opt to re-roll for a different suggestion.
 If they choose to proceed, they will be directed to the detailed recipe page.
 Here, they will find a list of required ingredients and step-by-step instructions.
 A star button will be positioned in the bottom right corner, allowing users to save recipes in their favorites collection for future reference.

 Buying Ingredients:

-- We will have a section that will show the prices of ingredients from 4 different supermarkets, so users can compare and buy the best price.
+- We will have a section that will show the prices of ingredients from 4 different supermarkets, so users can compare and buy at the best price.

 **Documentation for an API**